greg-raven/Department-21/_posts/2009-08-06-riddle-gone-awry.md

 About ten years ago, George Bush was visiting Mikhail Gorbachev at the Kremlin.
 When he got him alone for a moment, he said to Gorbachev, “Mikhail, can you help me with a problem?
 I have some doubts about one of the key people under me.
 How do you decide that someone is smart enough to work for you?”

-Answered Gorbachev, “Well, when I was interviewing Eduard Shevardnadze, I asked him, ‘Eduard, who is the son of your father but not your brother?'”
+Answered Gorbachev, “Well, when I was interviewing Eduard Shevardnadze, I asked him, ‘Eduard, who is the son of your father but not your brother?’”

 “What did he say?”
 Bush asked.